PILOT

 Mystery: Alien (1979) is described by some as a haunted house film in space.
 It’s claustrophobic, scary, and mysterious.
 The Alien and Space Jockey don’t have an explanation.
 They are monsters made more terrifying by being mysterious. . .
 Some questions are better left unanswered.

-Alien: The direction Prometheus takes is the reason why I’m making this short in the first place.
-In this Pilot, the Space Jockey is a terrifying creature much like the alien itself.
+Alien & Unsettling Otherness: The direction Prometheus takes is the reason why I’m making this short in the first place.
+In Pilot, the Space Jockey is a terrifying creature, much like the alien itself.
 It’s a visual reflection of the vast uncaring universe.
-Its motivations are weird, confusing, and mysterious.
+Its motivations are weird, mysterious, and unsettling.
 Its completely different from us. . . alien.

 Alien planet: Other territories I want to explore further include Giger’s idea of the Alien’s home planet, and its technology, as an intermixed organism.
 You can’t tell where the tech ends and the creatures begin.
 Everything is alive and pulsating.
 It's a brutaly hostile environment.